Your mortgage offer

 The seller’s conveyancing team will be doing exactly the same thing at the same time.
 Then the two sides will agree a completion date and, when you’re ready, contracts will be exchanged (this is called Conclusion of Missives in Scotland).
 At this point you’re both legally committed to the sale.

 At this stage, you'll also need to organise some home insurance to start when you exchange contracts.
 Buildings insurance is a requirement of your mortgage and is essential to protect you against damage caused by things like fire and flooding.
 It is also advisable to protect your belongings with contents insurance.
-Santander customers can get discounts on insurance please click here to see our latest offers.
+Santander customers can get discounts on insurance please take a look at our latest offers

 On completion, money will change hands between the conveyancing teams and you'll be able to pick up the keys from the estate agency and move in!